ValberX21/CarStore53/README.md

   - JWT tokens are implemented to secure API endpoints.

 ## Future Improvements
-- Replace raw SQL queries with a more robust ORM like Entity Framework.
 - Add unit tests for key features.
-- Enhance the UI with modern frameworks like React or Angular.
 - Implement logging for better monitoring and debugging.

 ## Contributing